EpicBrainUser/python-booklet/python_booklet.typ

         print(x)
 ```
 \
-This doesn't work the same way with mutable objects, which behave a bit different as python's variables all hold memory addresses not values.
+This doesn't work the same way with mutable #glspl("obj"), which behave a bit different as python's #glspl("var") all hold memory addresses not values.
 You'll see how this works shortly.

 == Arguments and parameters